victor-lava/laravel-localization/README.md

 ];
 ```

 Once files are saved, you can access to http://url/en/about , http://url/es/acerca , http://url/en/view/5 and http://url/es/ver/5 without any problem.
+The `getLanguageBar` function would work as desired and it will translate the routes to all translated languages (don't forget to add any new route to the translation file).

 ## Events